Arnie James loves to run – That’s an understatement. He is chasing 200 marathons.

 “Welcome to my shrine,” he says, gesturing toward his wall full of 198 medals the minute we walk into his quiet ground floor condo in Somerville.
 “My friends love to joke with me.
 They keep telling me the wall is going to come down.”

-To me, it seems like a valid concern.
-The medals take up a considerable portion of wall space-not surprising given that he collected his first one in 1987 and hasn’t stopped since- each with bright blue, yellow or red lanyards.
-Looming overhead, they hang like shingles, and their brass ends clank together as the door closes.
+It seems like a valid concern.
+The medals, each with a bright blue, yellow or red lanyard, take up a considerable portion of wall space- not surprising, given that he collected his first one in 1987 and hasn’t stopped since.
+Looming overhead, they hang like shingles; their brass ends clank together as the door closes.

 In three days, he’ll add the 199th medal to his collection after the 2017 Boston Marathon.

 James sits on a brown high back chair in his living room.
 Beside him, a muted large flat screen plays The Big Bang Theory.
 Two table lamps light the room (he finds the overhead lights too harsh).
 “Ask me anything you want,” he says, and sips his coffee.
 “The girl who interviewed me before is now an accomplished journalist,” he adds with a shrug.